 OPERATING AND FINANCIAL HIGHLIGHTS

-- For 2019, Copa Airlines ended the year with a consolidated on-time performance of 91.9% and a flight-completion factor of 99.8%, maintaining its position among the best in the industry.
+- During the quarter, Copa Airlines had an on-time performance of 95.0% and a flight-completion factor of 99.3%, once again positioning itself among the best in the industry.

 - In April, the Company delivered 1 Embraer 190 aircraft, out of 14 that were sold to a third party.

 Top Copyright photo: The Embraer 190s are being phase out this year.
 Copa Airlines Embraer ERJ 190-100 IGW HP-1564CMP (msn 19000100) (ConnectMiles.com) PTY (Andres Meneses).
 Image: 929692.